teivah/gossip-glomers/README.md

 I also switched from `Send` to `SyncRPC` to detect network partitions and implement a proper retry mechanism.

-The main downside of this solution is that the broadcast load isn't evenly spread among the nodes.
+The main downside of this topology is that the broadcast load isn't evenly spread among the nodes.
 Indeed, the root node becomes a hot spot.
 In case of this node becomes inaccessible, it means that until it's fixed, none of the nodes will receive any broadcast message.
-That's the main tradeoff with this solution.

 ### #3e: Efficient Broadcast, Part II